TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/hdsl_example.md

 - Configures pinmux, GPIO, ICSS clock to 300MHz,
 - Initializes ICSSG0-PRU1, ICSSG0-IEP0 and IEP1 (for SYNC mode support.
 Timesync router is used to latch the loopback.),
 - Loads lookup table for encoding/decoding of Hiperface data,
-- Loads the initialization section of PRU firmware & executes it.
+- Loads the initialization section of PRU firmware and executes it.

 The firmware is split into three sections: initialization, datalink and transport.
 At startup, the application displays details about the encoder and status.